mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 - Value of Scratch for game making and associated research.
 -  middle ground of commercial games which have a creative element to it. -->

 The influential report "Next Gen: Transforming the UK into the world’s leading talent hub for the video games and visual effects industries" was focused was on providing the UK games and animation industry with the talent needed to succeed [@livingstone_next_2011].
-The top recommendations were to include computer science in core curriculum, introduce a new Computing GCSE exam, offer bursaries for computing teachers and to implement well-supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.
+The top recommendations were to include computer science in core curriculum, introduce a new Computing GCSE (General Certificate of Secondary Education) exam, offer bursaries for computing teachers and to implement well-supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.
 The After the Reboot report [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
 The review highlighted several areas of promise which needed more research: using games for engagement, use of design patterns - a term explored later in this chapter - and the involvement of girls in coding and social and cultural aspects of coding.
 The After the Reboot report also contained concerning observations.
 The report found that girls, ethnic minorities and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
 Game making aligns well with the principles of inclusive practices and project-based learning (PBL).
 It provides:
 - learner choice in projects increases motivation
 - authentic and shareable project outcomes encourage peer feedback and reflection
 - iterative projects work supports a student mastery
 - challenging goals and guidance in goal setting encourages self-regulation in learners

-A key grassroots group addressing issues of inclusion in UK computing is Computing at School (CAS) Include which is a working group of teachers and researchers in the field.[^1] The CAS Include website include resources created by the network and they hold regular in-person and online events.
+A key grassroots group addressing issues of inclusion in UK computing is Computing at School (CAS) Include which is a working group of teachers and researchers in the field.[^1] The CAS Include website includes resources created by the network and they hold regular in-person and online events.
 They promote an inclusive approach to programming by creating projects and using examples which are "real world and culturally relevant".[^2]  The following section examines the intersection of inclusion, a project approach and game making.

 <!-- The benefits of game making aligns with those of wider creative computing projects.
 There has been extensive publication on computing education and techniques aimed to support teachers often new to the subject.
 These include a new website with materials, including quick guides and writing around a set of 12 computing principles.
 A lot of this literature is aimed at helping teachers in a classroom context and with a focus of explaining and exploring computing context.